TeodorTodorovT/ecommerce-product-listing-page/README.md

 4. **Product Counter:** The number of displayed products is conveniently counted and shown.

+5. **Filtering Mechanism:** Users can filter the products based on their preferences.

-5. **Sorting Mechanism:** Users can sort the products based on their preferences.
+6. **Sorting Mechanism:** Users can sort the products based on their preferences.

-6. **Load More Button:** To enhance user experience, a "Load More" button is available for seamless browsing.
+7. **Load More Button:** To enhance user experience, a "Load More" button is available for seamless browsing.

 ## Technologies Used